ietf-wg-acme/acme/draft-ietf-acme-acme.md

 An active attacker on the validation channel can subvert the ACME process, by performing normal ACME transactions and providing a validation response for his own account key.
 The risks due to hosting providers noted above are a particular case.
-For identifiers where the server already has some credential associated with the domain this attack can be prevented by requiring the client to complete a proof-of-possession challenge.
+For identifiers where the server already has some public key associated with the domain this attack can be prevented by requiring the client to prove control of the corresponding private key.

 ## Preventing Authorization Hijacking